INSP (TV network): Current programming

 Currently, INSP features mostly Westerns (both series and movies), with Mike Murdock's Campmeeting in the early mornings.
-As of January 9, 2024, western TV series regularly aired by INSP include Gunsmoke, Bonanza, Wagon Train, The Virginian, Rawhide, Tales of Wells Fargo, The Rifleman, Laramie, The Big Valley, Cheyenne, Alias Smith and Jones, and How the West Was Won.
-Movies regularly aired by INSP (as of January 9, 2024) include More Dead Than Alive, Rage at Dawn, Gun the Man Down, High Lonesome, Hardcase, Yuma, Fort Dobbs, Yellowstone Kelly, The Outlaw Josey Wales, They Call Me Trinity, Joe Kidd, Comanche Station, Tall Man Riding, Badman's Territory, Man in the Saddle, Tulsa, Ambush at Cimarron Pass, Colt .45, and Open Range.
+As of January 9, 2024, Western television series regularly aired by INSP include Gunsmoke, Bonanza, Wagon Train, The Virginian, Rawhide, Tales of Wells Fargo, The Rifleman, Laramie, The Big Valley, Cheyenne, Alias Smith and Jones, and How the West Was Won.
+Films regularly aired by INSP include More Dead Than Alive, Rage at Dawn, Gun the Man Down, High Lonesome, Hardcase, Yuma, Fort Dobbs, Yellowstone Kelly, The Outlaw Josey Wales, They Call Me Trinity, Joe Kidd, Comanche Station, Tall Man Riding, Badman's Territory, Man in the Saddle, Tulsa, Ambush at Cimarron Pass, Colt .45, and Open Range.

-Original programming
+Original series

-In its early years, INSP produced numerous original specials, concerts, and inspirational entertainment programs.

-The development of original entertainment content became a focus after the 2010 re-brand, beginning with A Walton’s Family Reunion, starring surviving cast members of The Waltons who journey back to Walton's Mountain almost 30 years after the series ended its iconic run.
+In its early years, INSP produced a wide range of original programming, including specials, concerts, and inspirational entertainment.
+While some of the overnight or early morning programming was faith-based, the network's daytime and evening scheduling was original content focused on a variety of family-oriented and traditional value productions.
+In 2010, with INSP's rebrand, the channel subsequently changed its programming.
+It increased the amount of original series, but also diversified into other areas of content, such as dramas and lifestyle television series.
+One of the first major projects of this transition was A Walton's Family Reunion, a program that increased the network's focus on Western-themed entertainment.
+In the special, the surviving cast members of The Waltons reunited on Walton's Mountain almost 30 years after the series' conclusion.

-In 2011, a web network series entitled Moments was launched.
-Originally airing exclusively on INSP, Moments is an original, short-form inspirational video series that ranges in formats like documentary, narrative, and interviews, with each sharing an uplifting story.
-One of the featured short videos, "Thank You For Your Service", quickly went viral: it has been featured on ABC’s The View, the Pentagon Channel, and USAA’s web site.
-It has been shown at several national conventions and conferences, including the American Legion, Veterans of Foreign Wars, Vietnam Veterans of America, and Jewish War Veterans.
-In 2013, INSP was honored by the Vietnam War Commemoration for Thank You For Your Service.
-General Claude “Mick” Kicklighter noted the video's impact: “This stirring tribute never fails to inspire deep emotions.
-It has helped bring healing and encouragement to true patriots, many of whom have felt taken for granted and ignored.”
+In 2011, a short-form episode from INSP's Moments titled "Thank You for Your Service" became viral.
+It was featured on ABC's The View, the Pentagon Channel, and USAA's website.
+It was also shown at several national conventions and conferences, including the American Legion, Veterans of Foreign Wars, Vietnam Veterans of America, and Jewish War Veterans.
+During a Vietnam memorial in which "Thank You for Your Service" aired, General Claude M. Kicklighter noted, "This stirring tribute never fails to inspire deep emotions.
+It has helped bring healing and encouragement to true patriots, many of whom have felt taken for granted and ignored."

-Old Henry is a series of interstitials on INSP that starred Ralph Waite (The Waltons) and Rachel Hendrix (October Baby).
-The drama initially aired in October 2013 as a series of six interstitials, with a 30-minute version produced to incorporate the entire series along with never-before-seen footage and exclusive interviews.

-In early 2014, INSP moved forward in their commitment to original content, creating the position of Vice President of Original Programming.